Maheshinte Prathikaaram: Filming

 The climactic fight was filmed near the Idukki Dam.

 Filming began in early August 2015, during the wet season, in the Idukki district of Kerala.
 Major portions of the film were shot in Thopramkudy, near Kattappana.
 In September, while filming in Cheruthoni, Fahadh sustained a leg injury while performing a stunt with co-star Sujith Shanker.
 Although a two-day rest was advised, he decided to press on because of the tight shooting schedule.
 The filming in Idukki, which took 45 days, was wrapped up in late October.

 There were two fight scenes in the film.
 For realism, the actors fought without rehearsing.
 Although the first scene used music and other technical enhancements, Pothan wanted the climactic fight to look more natural: "I felt it would be better to film it without its cinematic nature.
 To be able to relate to the scene, it had to look natural.
 Fahadh and Sujith had a tough time while shooting".
 The scene was filmed in four days on muddy grounds near the Cheruthoni and Idukki Dams.
 The film's appooppan thadi (milkweeds) were artificial; about 1,000 were made from lightweight materials.
 In a scene where Crispin cuts them down, most blew upward like real milkweeds and the scene had to be re-shot several times.
-The film was made on a budget of ₹45.0 million.
+The film was made on a budget of ₹4.5 crores.